rapid7/metasploit-framework/documentation/modules/evasion/windows/syscall_inject.md

 ## Options

 ### CIPHER
 Encryption algorithm used to encrypt the payload.
-Available ones (XOR, RC4)
+Available ones (CHACHA, RC4)

 ### FILENAME
 Filename for the generated evasive file file.
 The default is random.